Skip to content

 Member Benefits

-Help develop smart policy, mobilize supporters, summon the best available research, and contend with opposition to common sense gun violence prevention policies.
+Be a part of a growing donor community to develop smart policy, mobilize supporters, summon the best available research, and contend with opposition to common sense gun violence prevention policies.

 What Membership Means

-Membership in Fund for a Safer Future means becoming part of a pooled fund.
+Membership in the Fund for a Safer Future means becoming part of a pooled fund.
 This approach encourages donor organizations to combine resources into a single dedicated grantmaking fund that is distributed based on shared goals and coordinated strategies.
 This allows members to collaborate in the pursuit of a common goal.
 All members contribute into the fund and derive the benefits of shared strategy.

 Benefits